 Gum diseases are often ignored and left to die down by themselves.
 This can be quite dangerous as gum diseases can significantly affect your oral health.
 Periodontitis, one of the most devastating gum diseases, is known to have several serious symptoms that not only affect the health of your mouth but your body as a whole.
 Hence, we recommend getting periodontal therapy done to ensure your oral health doesn’t get compromised due to gum disease.

 What are the symptoms of periodontitis?

 - Loosening of gums from the tooth roots

 What causes gum disease?

-Gum disease is mainly caused due to the microbes deposited on the teeth in the form of tartar deposits.
+Gum disease is mainly caused by microbes deposited on the teeth in the form of tartar deposits.
 Tartar contains numerous harmful bacteria that release toxins when they feed on the food debris in the mouth.
 These toxins can decay the soft gum tissues and erode the enamel, leading to gum diseases and cavities.
 In the initial stage, the condition will have mild symptoms, such as swollen gums, bleeding, redness, etc. It is called gingivitis.
-If it advances to a more severe form, it can have drastic symptoms and is called periodontitis.
+If it advances to a more severe form called periodontitis, it can have drastic symptoms.

 How is periodontitis treated?